Week 31 Grading Period 3 March 10, 2025

 PBE is excited to offer a new program called Core Academy on Saturdays from 8 AM to 12 PM on campus.
 Core Academy is an additional instructional day offering academic support in various core subject areas (ELA/Math/STEAM) to help students reach their academic goals.
 Core Academy provides instruction for a minimum of four (4) hours, once a month.
 Not only do students take part in a mindful morning during this time, but they also have the opportunity to participate in breakfast, lunch and multiple recess breaks.
 Core Academy provides each student with additional academic skills above and beyond what they receive during a typical weekday school schedule, as well as social skills interacting with peers and teachers throughout the 4 hours of attendance.

 In addition to additional instruction and support in academics, students attending Core Academy may recover one (1) eligible full day absence for each full day of attendance.
 It is worthwhile to note that each student who attends Core Academy and makes up one day of attendance provides PBE $62 in revenue.
 Core Academy is being run at other San Diego Unified School District locations and the excess money taken in by the school has allowed for additional resources for our students.
 By enrolling your student(s), you are contributing to the financial health of our school community.
-Core Academy participation is made available to all 1st through 5th grade PBE students and students can make up full day absences or unexcused absences from the regular school week by attending.
+Usually Core Academy participation is made available to all 1st through 5th grade PBE students and students can make up full day absences or unexcused absences from the regular school week by attending.
+This session will also be open to kindergarten students.
 If you have any additional questions regarding our Core Academy program, please feel free to contact Mr. Kamansky at gkamansky@sandi.net.

 PBE Cafe’s Salad Bar is Back!